An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Main results

-Equation \eqref{FULLYEQ} includes classical examples, such as evolution involving the $p$-laplacian diffusion, the porous medium equation or the mean curvature flow for graphs.
-In case of gradient dependent nonlinear forcing, these classical quasilinear degenerate diffusion did not have any apparent variational structure, which we are now able to display.
-It is the scope of this paper to provide a unifying variational formulation to several degenerate fully nonlinear parabolic equations in one spatial dimension given by \eqref{FULLYEQ}.
+Equations \eqref{FULLYEQ}-\eqref{bc} include classical examples, such as evolution involving $p$-laplacian diffusion, the porous medium equation or certain mean curvature flow.
+These classical equations with further nonlinear gradient-dependent forcing did not have any apparent variational structure, which we are now able to display.
+It is the scope of this paper to provide a unifying variational formulation to several degenerate fully nonlinear parabolic equations in one spatial dimension.

 Below we construct a \emph{Lyapunov function}